Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 Turns out, the G7’s data shot up to 270.
 If this really was my real glucose level, the stacked boluses I’d taken would have perfectly corrected these readings, and I would have had a soft landing.
 But, as the insulin started to kick in, my glucose levels plummeted to 49, making it clear to me that the G7 readings were not giving me reliable information.
 Individual readings may have been “accurate,” but they were not representative of my actual systemic glucose levels.

-To achieve tight glucose control, one must be able to look at short time windows, and act as quickly as possible to glucose movements, even if they are finely tuned adjustments.
+To achieve tight glucose control, one must be able to look at short time windows, and respond quickly to glucose movements to glucose movements, even if they are finely tuned adjustments.
 (Most people aren’t in tight control, and typically work on bigger time windows, so they won’t be as affected by these erratic readings.)
-The conundrum for the G7 is that sugars may look like they’re starting to move up/down, but then the data suddenly reverses 30 minutes later because those earlier readings were anomalous.

-Over time, these anomalous readings will create more errors in decisions (or pump algorithms) than successes, which will impose an upper limit on how well one can actually do.
+Over time, these anomalous readings will create more errors in decisions (or pump algorithms) than successes, which will impose an upper limit on how well they can ever perform.

 Below are more daily charts to consider (without additional commentary).
 You can zoom in on your own and guess how/why I was able–or unable–to see trends in time to make decisions proactively.